pluf/di/doc/annotations.md

 # PHP 8 Attribuates (Annotations)

+NOTE: This part of Pluf DI is under construct.
+Do not use in production mode.

 On top of [autowiring](autowiring.md) and [PHP configuration files](php-definitions.md), you can define injections using annotations.

 Using annotations do not affect performances when [compiling the container](performances.md).